claws/quadcopter/doc/builds/alien5/index.rst

 The bridge only needs to be made as the USB connection is made and can be removed after.

+Once I enabled AIR_MODE I noticed that the quad would bob and bounce when I tried to land.
+These issues seems to have been encountered by many others.
+Until I find a good solution I bring the quad in close to the ground and then quickly disarm it as I land.

+A good example was captured in this YouTube video:

+.. raw:: html

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/s7-EtdpZZqQ" frameborder="0" allowfullscreen></iframe>

 Instructions
 ^^^^^^^^^^^^